acquia/blt/INSTALL.md

 # BLT installation

 *Please do not clone BLT as a means of using it.
-The only reason to clone BLT is to contribute outside the context of a particular Drupal site.*
+The only reason to clone BLT is to contribute to it.

 ## System requirements